momentohq/public-dev-docs/docs/develop/basics.md

 ### Browser

-`Configurations.Browser` is a special configuration available in the [web SDK](/develop/sdks/web).
-It has relaxed timeout settings since latencies can be extremely variable in individual users' browsers, depending on their network.
+`Configurations.Browser` is a configuration in our [web SDK](/develop/sdks/web).
+It has relaxed timeout settings since latencies can be highly variable in individual users' browsers, depending on their network.

 ### InRegion - Default